Scientific Studies

 Treatment of Low Back Pain by Spinal Decompression and Spinal Exercises

-A U.S. based concept of decompression of the spine is introduced to treat back pain as an effective non-surgical, ono-invasive method.
-Since the disc is a avascular structure, it doesn’t receive fresh blood and oxygen with every beat of the heart.
+A U.S.-based concept of decompression of the spine is introduced to treat back pain as an effective, non-surgical, non-invasive method.
+Since the disc is a vascular structure, it doesn’t receive fresh blood and oxygen with every beat of the heart.
 It requires ‘diffusion’ created by motion and ‘decompression’ to restore nutrients and enhance healing.

 Treatment of an L5/S1 Extruded Disc Herniation using a DRX-9000 Spinal Decompression Unit: A Case Report

-Conclusion: DRX-9000 spinal decompression therapy is believed to provide both biochemical and biomechanical alerations to the disc.
-The affects of axial spinal decompression therapy on this patient’s case could be objectively quantified through pre-therapy and post-therapy MR imaging.
+Conclusion: DRX-9000 spinal decompression therapy is believed to provide both biochemical and biomechanical alterations to the disc.
+The effects of axial spinal decompression therapy on this patient’s case could be objectively quantified through pre-therapy and post-therapy MR imaging.
 Spinal decompression applied by means of the DRX-9000 protocol is an effective resource for treating patients passing through various clinicians without significant inter-operator or examiner variability.

 Prospective Evaluation of the Efficacy of Spinal Decompression via the DRX9000 for Chronic Low Back Pain